Is It Normal That My Thermostat Is Clicking?

 One way to dampen the sound is to install additional insulation around the thermostat.
 While it doesn’t change the sound, it can make it harder to hear.
 Another option is to look at getting a smart thermostat with an integrated circuit.
 These types of thermostats are silent because they don’t have electromechanical relays.

-If your thermostat clicks loudly, contact our team at Day & Night Air Conditioning, Heating & Plumbing to discuss options for making it quieter so you can get back to resting undisturbed.
+If your thermostat clicks but AC does not turn on, contact our team at Day & Night Air to discuss options for making it quieter so you can get back to resting undisturbed.

-Does Thermostat Clicking Ever Mean There’s a Problem?
+Does a Thermostat Clicking On & Off Ever Mean There’s a Problem With Your HVAC System?

 Although a thermostat clicking on and off is typically normal, there are times that it could signal a problem.
-If your thermostat clicks constantly, your HVAC system could be cycling on and off too frequently.
-That is definitely something that is not normal and should be checked.
+If your thermostat keeps clicking constantly, your HVAC system could be cycling on and off too frequently.
+That is definitely something that is not normal and should be checked by our furnace repair team.
 Give our team a call so one of our certified HVAC technicians can see what is going on.

 There are several reasons you may hear more noticeable clicking or no clicking at all.
 Let’s look at some of the causes.

-Contact us at Day & Night Air Conditioning, Heating & Plumbing today if your thermostat is making noises or your heating or cooling system isn’t working as expected.
+Contact us at Day & Night Air today if your thermostat keeps making clicking noises or your heating or cooling system isn’t working as expected.
 We can set up an appointment with one of our certified HVAC technicians to quickly assess, diagnose, and repair your issues.
 If you haven’t already had your annual checkup, now is the time to have your system checked to prevent issues and make minor repairs before they can become big expensive issues.